moluscogamestudio/moluscogamestudio.github.io/gdd.md

 ### Entities

-- wall: affected by several spells that use it as target (climb, merge, light, pit, portal, wall).
-Properties:
+- wall: affected by climb, merge, light, pit, portal, wall.
+Properties: *indestructible* can be modified temporarily with pit.
+- door: affected by acid, anchor, burn, entrophy, fix, freeze, trick.
+Properties: *can be destroyed*, *can be operated*.
+HP, ARMOR, LOCKED